This is a brief explanation of the 12 steps of the Hero’s Journey.

 12. Return With the Elixir

 The hero has succeeded in winning the final battle.
 The transformation is complete.
 Now the hero is the master of the ordinary world and the new world.
 The hero returns home a hero.
 S/he is no longer the same person as before.
+Loose ends are tied up, the story comes to a satisfying conclusion, and reader expectations are met.

 CLICK HERE to read about the Hero’s Journey, Mystery Style